afogl001/pkf_trackpoint-qt/README.md

 ### **Code overview**
 #### Functions
 + setSettingsPath() = Sets path for TrackPoint settings (aka, speed, sensitivity, and press_to_select)
-  - Runs conditional to determine correct TrackPoint settings path (starst with default value of  *testPath*)
+  - Runs conditional to determine correct TrackPoint settings path (starts with default value of  *testPath*)
   - If no paths match those tested, exit with failure and critical alert to user
 + applySettings(QString settingsFile, QString settingsValue) = Applies any specified TrackPoint setting
-  - If *settingsValue* not NULL, applys that value to the *settingsFile*
+  - If *settingsValue* not NULL, applies that value to the *settingsFile*
 + validateSettings() = Configure validators for text edit boxes
   - Create QValidators for values "1-255" and "0-1"
   - Set speed and sensitivity edit texts boxes with "1-255" validator